lfwa/lfwa.github.io/_pages/cv.md

 * Worked as a software developer in an agile C\# development team, utilizing Scrum and Kanban methodologies at one of Denmark's leading financial institutions.
 * Developed and maintained financial software for mortgage loans in .NET Framework, resulting in a significant reduction of time spent by in-house financial advisors to process loan applications.
 * Ensured compliance across all of Nykredit IT with the data protection and privacy law GDPR by developing and maintaining a web-based ASP.NET tool.
-* Lead the effort to set up a continuous deployment pipeline using a Jenkin CI server integrated with BitBucket, eliminating manual work associated with integration testing and deployment.
+* Lead the effort to set up a continuous deployment pipeline using a Jenkins CI server integrated with BitBucket, eliminating manual work associated with integration testing and deployment.

 Publications
 ======